 Cl + e- → Cl- (Gain of an electron is reduction)

 The above two reactions are called half-reactions.
-These half reactions when added results in complete reaction.
+These half-reactions when added results in a complete reaction.

 Oxidation has a damaging effect on metals as well as on food.
 The damaging effect of oxidation on metals is studied as corrosion and that on food is studied as rancidity.

 There are two common effects of oxidation reactions areas: